 - Heart palpitations.

-These symptoms generally happen when blood pressure is already too high, and if this happens, you will need to go to the emergency room and take medication prescribed by a cardiologist immediately.
+These symptoms generally happen when blood pressure is already severely high.
+If you notice these symptoms, proceed immediately to the emergency room and take any medication prescribed by the doctor..

-Although high blood pressure is a silent condition, it can cause very serious health problems such as heart failure, stroke or loss of eyesight, and so you need to check blood pressure at least once a year.
+Although high blood pressure is a silent condition, it can cause very serious health problems such as heart failure, stroke or loss of eyesight.
+You should check your blood pressure at least once a year.

 What to do if you have a hypertensive crisis

-When pressure increases suddenly and symptoms like headache, especially at the back of the head, sleepiness, difficulty breathing and double vision appear, it's important to take the medication prescribed by the doctor and rest, trying to relax.
-Nevertheless, if blood pressure is higher than 140/90 mmHg after an hour, you need to go to the hospital to have intravenous antihypertensive medication.
+When pressure increases suddenly and symptoms like headache, especially at the back of the head, sleepiness, difficulty breathing and double vision appear, it's important to take any medication as prescribed by the doctor and to rest and try to relax.
+If your blood pressure continues to be higher than 140/90 mmHg after an hour, you should follow-up with your doctor immediately or proceed to the hospital.

 High blood pressure during pregnancy

-High blood pressure during pregnancy, scientifically known as pre-eclampsia, can lead to strong abdominal pain and swollen feet and legs, especially at the end of pregnancy.
-If this happens it is important to visit an obstetrician as soon as possible to start adequate treatment and prevent serious complications, such as eclampsia, which can harm the baby.
+High blood pressure during pregnancy, medically known as pre-eclampsia, can lead to strong abdominal pain and swollen feet or legs, especially at the end of pregnancy.
+If this happens it is important to see your obstetrician as soon as possible to start adequate treatment and prevent serious complications, such as eclampsia, which can harm the baby.